simdutf/simdutf/README.md

 On success, the `error` field is set to `SUCCESS` and the `position` field indicates either the number of words validated for validation functions or the number of written words in the output format for transcoding functions.

+Generally speaking, functions that report errors always stop soon after an error is encountered and might therefore be faster on inputs where an error occurs early in the input.
+The functions that return a boolean indicating whether or not an error has been encountered are meant to be used in an *optimistic setting*---when we expect that inputs will almost always be correct.

 We have fast validation functions.